Civil society´s impact on electoral processes and 2024 European Parliament elections debate

 However, despite the challenges facing democracy, there are also some positive developments.
 The 2023 parliamentary elections in Poland showed that with the joint efforts of civil society and political mobilization, it is possible to reverse authoritarian trends.
 While each country has its unique characteristics, they also share common problems that may have shared solutions.
 To address these issues effectively, cooperation among civil society actors is essential.
 As Europe gears up for the 2024 European Parliament elections and other significant national and local electoral events, the strategies employed by civil societies become pivotal.
 These strategies aim to actively engage citizens in democratic processes, fostering their involvement in co creating a democratic public space

-At the first part of the forum, titled "Civil society´s impact on electoral processes - how to win elections"? we will discuss with distinguished experts from Estonia, Poland and Slovakia, how to actively engage citizens in democratic processes and promote their participation in shaping democratic public sphere.
+At the first part of the forum, titled "Civil society´s impact on electoral processes - how to win elections"? we discussed with distinguished experts from Estonia, Poland and Slovakia, how to actively engage citizens in democratic processes and promote their participation in shaping democratic public sphere.

-In the second part of the forum, there will be a debate among the 2024 European Parliament elections candidates, titled “Estonia´s 20 years in the European Union: is this the Europe we wanted?”.
+In the second part of the forum, the 2024 European Parliament elections candidates debate took place, titled “Estonia´s 20 years in the European Union: is this the Europe we wanted?”.
 The European Parliament elections will take place on June 6-9.
 This time they hold special significance for Estonia, as exactly 20 years ago, Estonia, along with several other European countries, became a full-fledged member of the European Union.
 However, the post-accession optimism has somewhat diminished: democracy has been declining both in Europe and worldwide, civic space is narrowing, the war in Ukraine shows no signs of ending, there is a growing sense of polarization, and inflation and climate change affect everyone.

 Yet, as one of the founders of the European community, Jean Monnet, observed, Europe is built in crises and it will be composed of the solutions to those crises.
 To emerge from crises, it is crucial to have dialogue and cooperation between decision-makers and citizens.
 How can we more effectively involve people in decision-making processes and encourage them to engage in European issues?
 How can we collectively manage crises and strengthen democracy?
 What have we learned as EU members over the past 20 years?
-These are some of the questions regarding democracy and the future of the EU that we aim to address in the European Parliament candidate debate.
-Participants at the event are encouraged to ask questions from the candidates.
+These are some of the questions regarding democracy and the future of the EU that we addressed in the European Parliament candidate debate.

 Agenda